seemslegit42/aevonos/docs/governance.md

-ΛΞVON OS: Governance - Security Practices
+# ΛΞVON OS: Governance - Security Practices

-1. Core Philosophy: Security-by-Design
+## 1. Core Philosophy: Security-by-Design

-Security in ΛΞVON OS is a foundational, pervasive layer woven into the very fabric of the operating system [cite: 140 (nexOS Tech Arch), 8 (Futuristic SMB OS Design)].
-It is designed to make ΛΞVON OS the "MOST SECURE" platform by ensuring that security is inherent and autonomous, reducing the burden on SMBs [cite: previous prompt discussion, previous user input].
+Security in ΛΞVON OS is a foundational, pervasive layer woven into the very fabric of the operating system.
+It is designed to make ΛΞVON OS the "MOST SECURE" platform by ensuring that security is inherent and autonomous, reducing the burden on SMBs.

-2. Architectural Principles & Implementation
+## 2. Architectural Principles & Implementation

-2.1.
+### 2.1.
 Zero-Trust Architecture

-Principle: No user, device, or system is inherently trusted, even when operating within the network perimeter.
-All access requests are continuously verified [cite: 3 (Futuristic SMB OS Design)].
+-   **Principle**: No user, device, or system is inherently trusted.
+All access requests are continuously verified.
-Implementation: Enforced at the API Gateway, within microservices, and by client-side authentication mechanisms.
-2.2.
-Micro-segmentation & Isolated Environments
-Principle: Applications and services run in isolated environments, limiting the "blast radius" of any potential breach [cite: 8 (Futuristic SMB OS Design)].
-Implementation: Achieved through advanced containerization technologies (e.g., Docker, Google Kubernetes Engine - GKE) for backend microservices [cite: 8 (Futuristic SMB OS Design), 113 (nexOS Tech Arch)].
-Micro-Apps, as isolated units, inherently contribute to this principle.
-2.3.
-Hardware-Based Security Enhancements (Future Vision)
-Principle: Critical operations like encryption and secure boot processes are anchored in secure hardware environments, preventing tampering at the hardware level [cite: 8 (Futuristic SMB OS Design)].
-Implementation: Future integrations with TPMs, secure enclaves, or similar technologies.
-2.4.
+-   **Implementation**:
+    -   **Authentication**: All API routes and protected pages are secured by `middleware.ts`, which validates a JWT `session` cookie.
+Unauthenticated access is rejected or redirected.
+    -   **Authorization**: API routes check the `UserRole` (e.g., `ADMIN`, `MANAGER`, `OPERATOR`, `AUDITOR`) from the validated session to authorize sensitive actions like creating workflows or deleting agents.

+### 2.2.
 Data Protection & Isolation

-Multi-Tenancy: Strict data isolation via the "Schema-per-Tenant" model in PostgreSQL.
-The tenant_id is consistently propagated through all backend service calls and database queries via JWT [cite: 113 (nexOS Tech Arch), 113 (Database Schema Designs)].
-Encryption: All sensitive data is encrypted at rest and in transit.
-Encrypted cloud storage is a standard, default feature [cite: 3 (Futuristic SMB OS Design)].
-Data Loss Prevention (DLP): Mechanisms are configured and monitored to prevent sensitive information from being inadvertently exposed or transferred outside authorized boundaries.
-2.5.
-Secure Authentication & Access Control
-Authentication: Utilizes robust services (Clerk, NextAuth.js) supporting Multi-Factor Authentication (MFA) and Single Sign-On (SSO) [cite: 66 (Nexus Tech Arch)].
-MFA is enabled by default at the OS level for all accounts [cite: 3 (Futuristic SMB OS Design)].
-Authorization (RBAC/ABAC): Role-Based Access Control or Attribute-Based Access Control is implemented across frontend (Next.js Middleware) and backend (FastAPI/Node.js dependencies) layers, with policy definitions stored in PostgreSQL [cite: 66 (Nexus Tech Arch)].
-Secure Credential Management: LLM API keys and third-party integration credentials are stored securely as encrypted environment variables (future dedicated service for robust management) [cite: 66 (Nexus Tech Arch)].
+-   **Multi-Tenancy**: Strict data isolation is enforced at the database level.
+The `workspaceId` from the user's JWT session is used in every Prisma query to ensure users can only access data belonging to their workspace.
+-   **Encryption**: All sensitive data, such as passwords, are hashed using `bcryptjs`.
+The JWT session token itself is encrypted using the `jose` library with a strong secret key.
+-   **Data Loss Prevention (DLP)**: By design, agents and tools are scoped to the authenticated workspace, preventing accidental cross-pollination of data.

+### 2.3.
+Secure Credential Management

+-   **Principle**: Never hardcode secrets.
+-   **Implementation**: LLM API keys, database connection strings, and the JWT secret are stored securely as environment variables (e.g., in a `.env` file for local development or as secrets in the deployment environment like Vercel).
+The application code is designed to fail gracefully or use mock data if these keys are not present.

-3. Aegis in Action: Proactive Monitoring & Response Aegis is the vigilant, AI-powered bodyguard, watching everything and protecting with zero manual input [cite: previous user input].
+## 3. Aegis in Action: Proactive Monitoring & Response

+Aegis is the vigilant, AI-powered bodyguard, watching everything and protecting with zero manual input.

-3.1.
-Automated Threat Detection
-Phase 1 (MVP - Rules-Based): Consumes structured audit logs from all services, alerting on predefined, high-confidence patterns (e.g., failed logins, permission escalation, impossible travel logins) [cite: 140-146 (nexOS Tech Arch)].
-Phase 2 (Evolution - ML-Powered Anomaly Detection): Leverages machine learning models (e.g., Google Vertex AI) to establish baselines of normal behavior, flagging subtle deviations and novel threats [cite: 140-146 (nexOS Tech Arch)].
-AI-Driven Network Monitoring: Provides continuous vigilance against evolving threats [cite: 3 (Futuristic SMB OS Design)].
-3.2.
-Human-Readable Alerts & User Interaction (via BEEP) Contextual Explanations: BEEP, via Aegis, translates complex security events into clear, plain English explanations for suspicious alerts (e.g., "Login from an unusual location..."), enabling quick risk assessment without technical expertise [cite: previous prompt discussion].
-Actionable Options: Alerts provide actionable options directly (e.g., "Lock Account," "Dismiss Alert," "View Details") for rapid response.
-Proactive Anomaly Alerts: BEEP proactively alerts on system/workflow anomalies (e.g., workflow taking too long) [cite: previous prompt discussion].
-3.3.
-Self-Healing Systems (Future Vision)
-Principle: The OS will incorporate "Self-Healing Systems" capable of automatically detecting and remediating security vulnerabilities or system errors, minimizing downtime and human intervention [cite: 8 (Futuristic SMB OS Design)].
-Implementation: AI-driven predictive analytics will anticipate equipment failures and schedule maintenance proactively [cite: 6 (Futuristic SMB OS Design)].
+-   **Agentic Anomaly Detection**: The `aegisAnomalyScan` flow is a core agentic tool.
+It is called by other critical services (like `billing-tools` during a credit top-up) and by BEEP's central command loop to analyze user commands for suspicious patterns *before* execution.
+-   **Human-Readable Alerts**: When Aegis detects an anomaly, it generates a report with a clear, plain-English explanation, a risk level (`low`, `medium`, `high`, `critical`), and a suggested course of action.
+-   **Automated Alert Creation**: High-risk anomalies detected by Aegis automatically trigger the `createSecurityAlertInDb` tool, creating a persistent record in the database that is visible in the `Aegis-ThreatScope` Micro-App.

-4. Development Directives: Building Securely
+## 4. Development Directives: Building Securely

 All developers are "forge priests of automation" and MUST adhere to these directives:

-Build Like He's Watching: Every line of code, every component, every interaction must be developed with Aegis's constant vigilance in mind [cite: previous user input].
-If your code interacts with data, workflows, or agents — you MUST consider Aegis [cite: previous user input].
+-   **Build Like He's Watching**: Every new agent, tool, or API endpoint must be developed with Aegis's constant vigilance in mind.
+If a feature involves sensitive data or execution of powerful actions, it should consider invoking `aegisAnomalyScan`.
-Trigger Security Events: Micro-Apps must be designed to trigger relevant security events when specific actions occur (e.g., sensitive data access, configuration changes).
-Display Human-Readable Alerts: All security-related information presented to users MUST be clear, concise, and in plain English, displayed via Aegis/BEEP.
-Comply with Anomaly Hooks: All Micro-Apps and system components must integrate with and comply with real-time anomaly detection hooks.
-Never Make Assumptions About Trust: Strictly enforce Zero-Trust principles in all code logic and interactions.
-Automated Updates & Patching: All software components and dependencies should be updated and patched automatically or with minimal human intervention, ensuring systems are always current [cite: 3 (Futuristic SMB OS Design)].
-Immutable Audit Logging: Ensure all critical system and user activity is logged immutably, for compliance and accountability.
-Agent Sandboxing & Control: Define and enforce sandboxing environments and granular capability limits for AI agents to mitigate risks of autonomous operations.
-Ethical AI Development: Prioritize fairness, bias mitigation, transparency (how AI operates, data usage), privacy, human safety, and continuous human oversight for AI systems [cite: 40-41 (Futuristic SMB OS Design)].
-5. Governance & Compliance
-Immutable Audit Logging: Implementation of immutable audit logs of all tenant activity (workflow executions, data modifications, security events) to maintain a verifiable record for compliance and accountability.
-Policy Management: Define and manage policies for data access, agent behavior, workflow execution, and overall security, enforcing organizational rules and compliance.
-Distributed Ledger Technology (Blockchain - Future): Potential future integration for tamper-proof audit trails, decentralized architecture, and real-time identity verification, making the OS a verifiable "source of truth" [cite: 10-13 (Futuristic SMB OS Design)].
+-   **Enforce RBAC**: When creating new API routes for sensitive operations, always check the user's role from the session and enforce the principle of least privilege.
+-   **Validate All Inputs**: Use `Zod` to strictly validate all incoming data for API requests and agent inputs.
+Never trust user-provided data.
+-   **Scope Database Queries**: Every Prisma query that accesses workspace-specific data MUST include a `where` clause with the `workspaceId` from the session.
+-   **Immutable Audit Logging**: The `Transaction` table serves as an immutable financial ledger, recording every credit and debit to a workspace's balance, including agent actions.
+-   **Agent Sandboxing**: Tools available to the BEEP agent are explicitly defined and scoped.
+The agent cannot call arbitrary functions or access the filesystem outside of its defined capabilities.